The House of 1,000 Dolls

-The House of 1,000 Dolls is a 1967 Harry Alan Towers German-Spanish international co-production white slavery thriller starring Vincent Price.
+The House of 1,000 Dolls (also known as La casa de las mil muñecas, Das Haus Der Tausend Freuden, and House of a Thousand Dolls) is a 1967 Harry Alan Towers German-Spanish international co-production white slavery thriller directed by Jeremy Summers and starring Vincent Price.
 It has been described as "quite possibly the sleaziest movie AIP ever made".
 The film is set in Tangier.
-Released initially in Spain under the Spanish title La casa de las mil muñecas, it was not released in the United States until November 1967.
+Released initially in Spain, it was not released in the United States until November 1967.

 Plot

-Stephen Armstrong (George Nader), vacationing with his wife Marie in Tangiers, runs into an old friend and learns he is searching for his missing girlfriend who was kidnapped by an international gang of white slavers.
+Stephen Armstrong, vacationing with his wife Marie in Tangiers, runs into an old friend and learns he is searching for his missing girlfriend who was kidnapped by an international gang of white slavers.

-The kidnappers are nightclub magician Manderville (Vincent Price) and his mentalist partner Rebecca (Martha Hyer).
+The kidnappers are nightclub magician Manderville and his mentalist partner Rebecca.
 Under the guise of their nightclub act, they hypnotize and kidnap young women for the white slavers, and spirit them away to an exclusive brothel called "The House of 1000 Dolls."
 Stephen continues the investigation when his friend is murdered.